 I had some ground sirloin in the fridge – so I sauteed it (in a separate pan, NOT with the sauce!)
 I cooked some spaghetti and combined the meat with the cooked sauce and added it.
 Another good recipe from my mom.
 YUM!

 To the right is my mother at twelve.
 Her school picture.

 In honor of mother’s day, the above photo is my mother’s mother.
 Grandma Hollopeter taken sometime in the 1940s.
-Perhaps out at the farm in Dunkerton, Iowa, there was no note on the back to tell me this is true or not.
+Perhaps out at the farm in Dunkerton, Iowa.
+There was no note on the back to tell me this is true or not.